overhide/ledgers.js-demo-serverless-dapp/README.md

 > * MM/YY: 02/22 (any future date will do)
 > * CVC: 222 (any number will do)

-Once paid up (or not), click on a building in a city to drive to it.
+Once paid up (or not), click on a building in the city (the map) to "drive" to it.

-A concerned citizen bounty hunter is roaming the city.
-Click the little dude with a top-hat to go to wherever the car is (unless car is back in the suburbs).
+Be aware that a concerned citizen bounty hunter is roaming the city.
+Click the little dude with a top-hat to make him run to wherever the car is (unless car is back in the suburbs).

-Once the citizen bounty hunter is at the car, you can click the "click and report" button in the *Toll Bounty App*.
-Unlike the *Car Top-Up App* which uses Azure APIs (see URLs in [src/config.json](src/config.json)), the *Toll Bounty App* goes straight to the Ethereum Rinkeby testnet as provided by your in-browser wallet.
+Once the citizen bounty hunter is at the car, you can click the "click and report" button in the *Toll Bounty App* to interact with the Ethereum contract.
+Unlike the *Car Top-Up App* which uses Azure APIs to talk to Ethereum (see URLs in [src/config.json](src/config.json)), the *Toll Bounty App* goes directly to the Ethereum Rinkeby testnet as provided by your in-browser wallet.

-If a bounty hunt was successful--i.e. the car had lapsed toll payment--the *Enforcement App* will indicate a dispatching of the enforcement officer.
+If a bounty hunt was successful--i.e. the car had lapsed toll payment--the last application, the *Enforcement App*, will indicate a dispatching of the enforcement officer.
 This is done through Azure's Ethereum connector and Ethereum events.

 > NOTE:
 >